shu98/scheduly/README.md

 3rd place winner of the 2018 6.148 Web Programming Competition (Casual Division)

-Scheduly is a task scheduling app that helps you feel motivated and productive.
+Description: Scheduly is a task scheduling app that helps you feel motivated and productive.
 In addition to managing your tasks, Scheduly includes a number of innovative features that aim to keep your day clean and your mind focused on one thing at a time.